4 Ways Reminiscence Therapy for Dementia Brings Joy to Seniors

 How Is Dementia Diagnosed?
 A Geriatric Doctor Explains

-What it takes to get a dementia diagnosis So many families ask “how is dementia diagnosed?”
+So many families ask, “How is dementia diagnosed?”
 If you’re concerned that your older adult might have Alzheimer’s disease or dementia, it’s important to know how to get an accurate diagnosis.
-This is essential because dementia-like symptoms could be caused by other reversible health conditions.
+This is essential because other reversible health conditions could cause dementia-like symptoms.
 An accurate diagnosis is needed for proper treatment.
-Knowing…
+Knowing what a doctor should evaluate helps you protect your older adult in case…

 Join the Inner Circle